 According to the court documents, Nguéma Ngokpélé emphasized the title was “only a question.”
 “I did not call the Minister corrupt, but it was a question,” he added.

 The court documents also stated Nuéma Ngokpélé had been questioned without a lawyer present.

 Defamation and insult of a government official, a violation of Article 135, is punishable with between three and 10 years in prison and a fine of 500,000 Central African francs (US$862), according to the Central African Republic’s penal code.
-However, if the offense is deemed to take place “in the presence” of officials other than the president, the prison sentence can be increased by two to five years and the fine increased up to 1 million Central African francs (US$1,725).
+However, if the offense is deemed to take place “in the presence” of officials other than the president, the prison sentence can be two to five years and the fine increased up to 1 million Central African francs (US$1,725).

 Criminal association is punishable with “forced labor,” according to Article 412 of the penal code.
 Articles 11 and 12 of the penal code, which relate to complicity in “conspiracies or provocations prejudicial to the internal or external security of the State,” among other crimes, indicate that accomplices of a crime are to receive the same penalty as the perpetrators.